 Remember to avoid gooping conditioner on your roots.
 Not only does it waste product, but it can also cause your scalp to look greasy right after you wash.
 And after applying conditioner to wet hair, make sure to gently rinse it out before exiting your shower to avoid the look of oily hair.
 If you prefer to use a lightweight leave-in conditioner, apply it to towel-dried hair before styling, and blow-dry with a round brush to add volume.

 3. Backcomb Your Hair

-While you can use volumizing styling products with a curling iron to create volume-boosting beachy waves or touch up your natural waves, you can also try backcombing, which can help you avoid the damage heat styling can do and create body without adding an additional layer of product your thin strands may struggle to support.
+While you can use volumizing hair products with a curling iron to create volume-boosting beachy waves or touch up your natural waves, you can also try backcombing, which can help you avoid the damage heat styling can do and create body without adding an additional layer of product your thin strands may struggle to support.
 However, avoid backcombing if your hair is damaged and fragile because it can cause those already stressed strands to break.

 Here's how to backcomb your hair:

 - Start by lifting hair in small sections.